jldbc/pybaseball/docs/statcast_fielding.md

 ## Arguments
 `year:` The year for which you wish to retrieve batted ball against data.
 Format: YYYY.
 `pos:` The position you are interested in.
 Valid positions include "all", "IF", "OF", and position names or abbreviations.
 Pitchers and catchers are not included.
 `min_att:` The minimum number of fielding attempts for the player to be included in the result.
-The default is players, which is 1 fielding attempt per game played for 2B, SS, 3B, and OF and 1 fielding attempt per every other game played for 1B.
+Statcast's default is players, which is 1 fielding attempt per game played for 2B, SS, 3B, and OF and 1 fielding attempt per every other game played for 1B.

 ## Examples of Valid Queries
 ```python